Skip to content ↓

 Preparing drinks and snacks

-In order to achieve this accreditation, identified pupils will work through WEST, which is a diagnostic programme, which will continually update to provide the learners with tasks which they need to practice in order to understand the concept.
+Identified pupils through assessment are able to follow WJEC Essential Skills Wales to achieve qualifications in Communication, Application of Number and Digital skills.
+In Entry 1 & Entry 2 Learners working this qualification will use the WEST toolkit to support their learning.
+IT is a diagnostic programme, which will continually update to provide the learners with tasks which they need to practice in order to understand the concept.

-Assessment in 6 form is from the Steps4Life package, this builds on the assessment form previously as it "pulls through" assessment data on literacy, numeracy, health and wellbeing which is applicable to KS5.
+Assessment in 6 form is from the Steps4Life package, this builds on the assessment from previously as it "pulls through" assessment data on literacy, numeracy, health and wellbeing which is applicable to KS5.
 In addition, pupils are assessed on PSE, digital skills, life skills including food, travel,self care and independence skills.

 Ty Crefft ( Enterprise)